nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete student mechanism behaves at each step.

 Step 1: The user executes `delete A1234567X` to add a student.
-The `AddressBookParser` class determines that the command called is `delete`, and therefore creates a new `DeleteCommandParser` instance to parse the command.
+The `StudentBookParser` class determines that the command called is `delete`, and therefore creates a new `DeleteCommandParser` instance to parse the command.

 Step 2: The `DeleteCommandParser` instance obtains the user input and checks for its validity.
-It then returns a new `DeleteCommand` instance to the `LogicManager` via the `AddressBookParser` class.
+It then returns a new `DeleteCommand` instance to the `LogicManager` via the `StudentBookParser` class.

 > **NOTE:** If the input format is incorrect or not found, `DeleteCommandParser` will throw a `ParseException` to notify the user of the error, and the execution will stop.
 >